 It would be interesting to know what happened that day, but the USAF chose not to document this air battle.
 Vietnamese pilots were more experienced, more familiar with the airspace, flew shorter missions, and could choose their fights, so they sometimes surprised American pilots.

 69. Day Three of Operation Linebacker II - Of the 99 huge B-52 bombers in this Dec.
 20, 1972 bombing raid on targets around Hanoi, eight were lost to enemy fire, resulting in 36 airmen killed or captured.
 The Strategic Air Command (SAC) blamed the tactics utilized (flight paths, altitudes, formations, timing, etc.), which had not varied from raids the two previous days.
 Air Force historian Earl Tilford noted: "Years of dropping bombs on undefended jungle and the routines of planning for nuclear war had fostered a mind-set within the SAC command that nearly led to disaster."

 70. Battle of Koh Tang - This was the last battle of the war.
 In 1975, Khmer Rouge patrol boats seized the container ship, USS Mayaquez, which was the last American ship to leave Saigon.
 Surveillance indicated the ship anchored at Koh Tang island, so the U.S. Marine Corps assembled a rescue force.
 Most helicopters were shot up while landing Marines on the island and were disabled or crashed.
 The Marines faced stiff enemy resistance and were pinned down.
 It was then discovered that the Mayaquez crew had already been freed on a small boat, so the landing force was recalled.
-A total of 18 GIs were killed and 41 wounded in the rescue attempt, while 23 airmen perished in a helicopter accident during the preparation stage.
+A total of 18 GIs were killed, 41 wounded, and three left behind in the rescue attempt, while 23 airmen perished in a helicopter accident during the preparation stage.

 This Myth is Now Dead